-In Western Australia, an extraordinary driver’s licence, also known as an ‘e-licence’ or ‘EDL’ or ‘EMDL’, is a licence that authorises a person who is otherwise disqualified from driving in certain circumstances.
-An extraordinary licence is granted at the discretion of a Magistrate.
-It can only be granted for court imposed disqualifications.
-You cannot apply for an extraordinary licence if you are subject to a demerit point suspension.
+In Western Australia, an extraordinary driver’s license, also known as an ‘e-license’, ‘EDL’ or ‘EMDL’, is a license that authorises a person who is otherwise disqualified from driving in certain circumstances.
+An extraordinary license is granted at the discretion of a magistrate and can only be granted for court-imposed disqualifications.
+You cannot apply for an extraordinary license if you are subject to a demerit point suspension.

-To apply for an extraordinary licence, the applicant must lodge the application form and pay a fee to the Magistrates Court.
+To apply for an extraordinary licence in WA, the applicant must lodge the application form and pay a fee to the Magistrates Court.
 The fee is approximately $150 and is payable at the Court registry when the application is lodged.
-The application form can be found on the Magistrate’s Court website.
+The application form can be found on the Magistrates Court’s website.

 Once your application has been accepted by the court, you will be given a date to attend court and appear before a magistrate.
-At the appearance, you appear in court before a magistrate.
-There will be a representative for the Director General of Transport who may argue against you being granted an extraordinary driver’s licence.
-Usually, you will be required to answer questions under oath from both the Magistrate and the Director-General’s representative.
+There will be a representative for the Director General of Transport who may argue against you being granted an extraordinary driver’s license.
+Usually, you will be required to answer questions under oath from both the magistrate and the director-general’s representative.

 - Evidence of that medical condition